KodoPengin/GameIndustry-hosts-Template/README.md

 This service is deemed non-essential.
 Entries related to it can be ignored or removed using "Search and Replace" functions.
 215 products (updated Jan.
 2024) are affected.

 ## ❗ Tips:
-Careful with using entries.
-Some may be strict and many services may not work
+Please be aware that certain entries in the blocklist are very restrictive, and some services may not function as expected.
+Use these entries with caution.

 ## 🐞 Bugs, Mistakes, questions:
 Even I am not infallible and errors in entries or typos may occur.
 If you find any, please do not hesitate to contact me ASAP - Open a ticket, contact me on Steam, or through my website.
 Corrections (if needed) will be promptly implemented.

 ## 🔖 Donations:
-For those who wish to support me and my project, a <a href="https://gameindustry.eu/de/donations/">donation page</a> is available.
+For those who wish to support me and my project, a <a href="https://gameindustry.eu/donations/">donation page</a> is available.

 ## © Copyright, Support & License
 This project is the work of a single individual.
 Creating and maintaining this list has been a years-long endeavor, involving significant time and financial investment, and was built from the ground up by me alone.<br><br>